Agnibaan: Launch site

+The company inaugurated first private launch pad and mission control centre in India at the Satish Dhawan Space Centre (SDSC) in Sriharikota, Andhra Pradesh on 28 November 2022.
+The launchpad and the mission control centre are 4 km (2.5 mi) apart from one another.
+At present, the launchpad can handle liquid stage launch vehicle.
+The pad has received the name Dhanush and referred as ALP-01.
+All the critical systems performing functions at Agnikul launchpad (ALP) and the Agnikul mission control center (AMCC) have high degree of redundancy to ensure 100% operationality although none of these systems were tested so far.
+ISRO's range operations team will monitor key flight safety parameters during launches from ALP while AMCC can share critical data with ISRO's Mission Control Center.
+Both the facilities have support of ISRO and Indian National Space Promotion and Authorisation Centre (IN-SPACe).

 Schedule

 The company previously aimed to develop and launch its first rocket in 2021.
-A Non-Disclosure Agreement (NDA) was signed with the Department of Space to obtain the government's technological assistance in the development of launch vehicles on 3 December 2020.
-Although, the company entered an agreement with Alaska Aerospace Corp. to launch a rocket from Kodiak Launch Complex as a commercial launch pad to test rockets was not available in India.
+A non-disclosure agreement (NDA) was signed with the Department of Space to obtain the government's technological assistance in the development of launch vehicles on 3 December 2020.
+However, the company entered into an agreement with Alaska Aerospace Corporation to launch a rocket from Kodiak Launch Complex as a commercial launch pad to test the rocket as the launch pad was not available for use in India.
 "We are planning to test launch our rocket Agnibaan before 2022 end.
 Our plan is to launch the rocket from a mobile launch pad.
-The test launch will happen from India's rocket port Sriharikota belonging to Indian Space Research Organisation (ISRO)", said Srinath Ravichandran, Co-founder and CEO, Agnikul Cosmos.
-No rocket was launched in 2022.
+The test launch will happen from India's rocket port Sriharikota belonging to Indian Space Research Organisation (ISRO)", said Srinath Ravichandran, co-founder and CEO, AgniKul Cosmos.
+No rocket was launched in 2022, 2023, or 2024.
+Agnibaan SOrTeD, a single stage suborbital technical demonstration rocket was launched on 30 May 2025.

+Launch history

+Test variant

+A test flight of single-stage version of the rocket, Agnibaan SOrTeD, successfully flew on a suborbital mission on 30 May 2024 from SDSC, after being postponed several times due to many issues.